What Does Science Say About Ginkgo Biloba’s Health Benefits?

 #4 – Acetylcholine production

-Acetylcholine is often called the ‘smart’ neurotransmitter due to its association with learning and memory.
-The drug scopolamine inhibits acetylcholine by blocking its receptors.
-It can have a strong effect on reducing both memory and physical movement, both of which require acetylcholine to work properly.
+Acetylcholine is often called the “smart” neurotransmitter because of its role in learning and memory.
+Certain drugs can inhibit acetylcholine by blocking its receptors, leading to reduced memory and impaired physical movement, both of which rely on proper acetylcholine function.

 In fact, further research has shown Ginkgo supplementation exerts the effects of acetylcholine in 2 ways.
 First, it increases the number of acetylcholine receptors (14).
 Secondly, it prevents choline reuptake by the presynaptic neurons in nerve synapses (15).